Eero28/ReviewApp/ReadMe.md

 **Expo Go Camera Issue**
 Expo Go may occasionally crash silently without showing any error when using the image picker or camera.
 This could be related to the current Expo SDK version (e.g., SDK 54) or a bug in the image picker module.

+**Reason:** The problem was with the picker select package.
+Deleted this to solve runtime error

 ## **Key Technologies Used:**

 - **Front-end**: